shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 OpenCR
 ------

-Let's build the OpenCR Arduino development environment on remote PC.
+Let's build the OpenCR Arduino development environment on your remote PC.

 USB settings
 ~~~~~~~~~~~~